 Impact of flap-related complications on postoperative visual acuity

 DLK Grade 3–4, severe epithelial ingrowth with flap melting, and large-area flap wrinkles can cause permanent vision loss if appropriate treatment is delayed.
-In an epidemiological study by Stulting et al.12), approximately 0.1% of DLK cases progressed to stromal melting (Grade 4), and even with appropriate treatment, some residual irregular astigmatism was reported.
+In an epidemiological study by Stulting et al. 12), approximately 0.1% of DLK cases progressed to stromal melting (Grade 4), and even with appropriate treatment, some residual irregular astigmatism has been reported.
 Daily or every-other-day examinations within the first postoperative week are recommended after LASIK during the high-risk early period 1).

 A LASIK flap is created by making a lamellar incision approximately 100 μm deep from the anterior corneal surface using a microkeratome or femtosecond laser.
-The femtosecond laser creates the incision plane through photodisruption, forming plasma and linear arrays of microbubbles.
+The femtosecond laser forms the incision plane through photodisruption, creating plasma and a linear array of microbubbles.
 The microkeratome cuts mechanically.
-In cases with corneal opacity or after radial keratotomy (RK), a microkeratome may be used, or PRK may be chosen.
+In cases with corneal opacity or after radial keratotomy (RK), a microkeratome may be used, or PRK may be selected.

-DLK is a non-infectious interface inflammatory reaction.
-Debris from stromal ablation, residues from surgical instruments, and irritants from epithelial cells induce polymorphonuclear leukocyte infiltration at the flap interface.
-It often resolves spontaneously with transient inflammation, but progression to Grade 4 can cause stromal melting (keratolysis), leading to permanent irregular astigmatism.
-Early detection and intervention within 1–3 days postoperatively are crucial for prognosis.
+DLK is a noninfectious interface inflammatory reaction.
+Corneal stromal debris, residues from surgical instruments, and epithelial irritants induce polymorphonuclear leukocyte infiltration at the flap interface.
+It often resolves spontaneously with transient inflammation, but progression to Grade 4 causes stromal melting (keratolysis), leading to permanent irregular astigmatism.
+Early detection and intervention during examinations within 1–3 days postoperatively determine the prognosis.

 Epithelial cells at the flap margin invade and proliferate beneath the flap interface.
 The invading epithelial cells form cell nests under the flap, and as they enlarge, they cause flap melting, irregular astigmatism, and decreased visual acuity.
 The risk increases after enhancement surgery involving flap lift.
 Flap edge position and a history of previous surgery are risk factors 6).

-After LASIK, the flap does not fully re-adhere to the corneal stroma and contributes little to the structural strength of the cornea.
-Thicker flaps reduce the residual stromal bed (RST) more, increasing the impact on corneal biomechanics9).
+After LASIK, the flap does not fully regain adhesion to the corneal stroma and contributes little to the structural strength of the cornea.
+The thicker the flap, the thinner the residual stromal bed (RST), leading to a greater impact on corneal biomechanics9).
 Thinning of the residual stromal bed is associated with an increased risk of corneal ectasia, with risk rising sharply when RST < 280 μm 2).
-Compared to SMILE, LASIK results in greater corneal biomechanical vulnerability, as evidenced by a significantly greater reduction in Corneal Resistance Factor (CRF) at 12 months postoperatively (MD, −1.13; 95% CI −1.36 to −0.90; P < 0.001) 2).
+LASIK results in greater corneal biomechanical vulnerability compared to SMILE, as reported by a significantly greater reduction in Corneal Resistance Factor (CRF) at 12 months postoperatively (MD, −1.13; 95% CI −1.36 to −0.90; P < 0.001) 2).

-Finite element analysis simulations have quantitatively demonstrated the impact of flap thickness on biomechanics 9).
-As flap thickness increases, the anterior displacement of the posterior corneal surface increases, indicating that thinner flaps are more favorable for posterior surface stability.
-However, excessively thin flaps are prone to issues such as inhomogeneity and OBL.
-Femtosecond lasers can create flaps with ±10 μm precision, allowing safe creation of thin flaps around 100–120 μm.
-A design balancing biomechanics and reliable flap creation is recommended.
-The absolute value of the postoperative residual stromal bed (RST) is the most important indicator for ectasia risk assessment in LASIK; surgery should be reconsidered if RST < 280 μm 2)15).
+Finite element analysis simulation studies have quantitatively demonstrated the impact of flap thickness on biomechanics 9).
+As flap thickness increases, the forward displacement of the posterior corneal surface increases, indicating that thinner flaps are more favorable for posterior surface stability.
+However, excessively thin flaps pose challenges in manufacturing precision (e.g., irregularity, OBL).
+Femtosecond lasers can create flaps with ±10 μm accuracy, allowing safe creation of thin flaps around 100–120 μm, and a design balancing biomechanics and reliable flap creation is recommended.
+The absolute value of the postoperative residual stromal bed (RST) is the most important indicator for ectasia risk assessment in LASIK, and it is recommended to reconsider surgical indications when RST < 280 μm 2)15).

 The closed space under the flap requires management different from that of typical corneal infections.
-Antibiotic eye drops should be selected based on the causative organism; severe cases may require flap lift and irrigation.
-The Refractive Surgery Guidelines (8th edition) state that “strict adherence to high-level barrier precautions, sterilization of instruments, and disinfection and draping of the surgical field are essential” 1).
+Antibiotic eye drops must be selected according to the causative organism, and in severe cases, flap lift and irrigation are performed.
+Prevention requires strict adherence to high-level barrier precautions, instrument sterilization, and surgical field disinfection and draping 1).

 Interface fluid syndrome (IFS) is fluid accumulation under the flap caused by steroid-induced intraocular pressure elevation, and differentiating it from DLK is a critical issue that changes the treatment strategy by 180 degrees.
-IFS shows elevated intraocular pressure (note that Goldmann applanation tonometry may give falsely low readings), and anterior segment OCT reveals a homogeneous low-reflectivity fluid layer.
+IFS presents with elevated intraocular pressure (caution: Goldmann applanation tonometry may show falsely low values), and anterior segment OCT reveals a homogeneous hyporeflective fluid layer.
 Since continued steroid administration worsens IFS, differentiation using anterior segment OCT and intraocular pressure measurement is essential 8).
-Late-onset IFS can occur months to years after surgery; if fluid accumulation under the flap is observed, intraocular pressure measurement (especially with peripheral or dynamic contour tonometry) must be performed 8).
+Late-onset IFS can occur months to years after surgery; if fluid under the flap is observed, intraocular pressure measurement (especially with peripheral or dynamic contour tonometry) must be performed 8).

 Surgical technique improvements in femtosecond laser LASIK

-Changes in flap creation angles (vertical and horizontal bevel angles) and adjustments in flap hinge width and angle have improved flap security and reduced the risk of postoperative flap displacement.
+Modifications of the flap creation angle (vertical and horizontal bevel angles) and adjustments of the flap hinge width and angle have improved flap security and reduced the risk of postoperative flap displacement.
 In particular, there are reports that a superior hinge provides better postoperative stability than a nasal hinge 10).
-There is also the view that designing the flap edge side-cut angle to be acute (side-cut angle ≥90°) reduces the risk of epithelial ingrowth at the margin 10).
-Furthermore, flap thickness uniformity is better with femtosecond laser than with microkeratome, and finite element analysis has quantified the impact of flap thickness on biomechanics 9).
+Some opinions suggest that designing the flap edge with an acute side-cut angle (side-cut angle ≥90°) reduces the risk of epithelial ingrowth at the margin 10).
+Additionally, flap thickness uniformity is better with femtosecond laser than with microkeratome, and finite element analysis has quantified the impact of flap thickness on biomechanics 9).

 Transition to SMILE and avoidance of flap complications